ZhijingEu/OnceUponABusiness/README.md

 -Excellent for team-building, onboarding, or workshops on communication, leadership, or innovation

-Admittedly it is a variant of the excellent Once Upon A Time card game but with a business setting as I was getting tired to having to say things like "ok, the troll is the line manager card and the enchanted sword is the spreadsheet -uh wait no, I think it's that's the golden goose"
+Admittedly it is heavily inspired by the excellent Once Upon A Time card game but with a business setting.
 Please support Atlas Games who made the original Once Upon A Time Game https://atlas-games.com/onceuponatime/

+All card art was generated using Dall E3 AND/OR royalty free stock images from Pexels.com and Vecteezy.com

 🕹️Once Upon a Business – Gameplay Guide
 =========================================